-- Fulfill all qualifying requirements as listed in the How to Apply and Admission Requirements and Information documents that are linked below.
+- Fulfill all qualifying requirements as listed in the VC Police Academy Application Instructions and VC Police Academy Admission Requirements and Information documents that are linked below.
 Application requirements and state screening requirements are explained in these documents.

 4. Once cleared on all enrollment requirements, the student must enroll in and successfully complete the pre-academy orientation course - either POSC V01A or POSC N101A.

 5. Upon successful completion of the pre-academy orientation course, the student may enroll in the Basic Law Enforcement Academy – either POSC V01 or POSC N101.

 Applications will normally be accepted twice yearly.
 Admission is subject to available openings.
 All information, application dates, and applicable forms can be found at this link: Basic Law Enforcement Academy Information